Suggest a Songfact / Artistfact

 San Francisco (Be Sure To Wear Some Flowers In Your Hair) by Scott McKenzie

 John Phillips from The Mamas And The Papas wrote this as the unofficial anthem for the Monterey Pop Festival, which is near San Francisco.
 Phillips helped organize the festival.

 This has the longest title of any #1 in UK.

 John Phillips played guitar on this track and produced it with Lou Adler.
-The session musicians who played on it were top notch: Joe Osborne on bass, Hal Blaine on drums and Larry Knechtel on keyboards.
-They were some of the first call Los Angeles musicians who played on many of Phil Spector's productions.
+The session musicians who played on it were top notch: Joe Osborn on bass, Hal Blaine on drums and Larry Knechtel on keyboards.
+They were some of the first-call Los Angeles musicians who played on many of Phil Spector's productions.